8 Convenient Locations - See Details

 Is It Safe to Drive if Your A/C Gets Warm at Idle?

-It is generally safe to drive when A/C is warm at idle but cools while moving, as long as there are no overheating symptoms or unusual noises.
-You should have your vehicle checked soon if engine temperature rises, fans are inoperative, you smell burning, hear metallic compressor noise, or the A/C cuts out entirely.
+Generally, it is safe to drive your vehicle when the A/C is warm at idle but cools while moving, as long as there aren’t any overheating issues or odd noises.
+You will want to have your vehicle checked out if you notice the engine temp rising, the fans are inoperative, burning smells, metallic compressor noises, or if the A/C cuts out entirely.

 How Arizona Drivers Can Prevent A/C Problems Before Summer